mukaer/publify_converter_movabletype/README.md

 Publify 6.1 converter from MovableType 5
 ========================================

-This plugin convert  Publify Database from MovableType Dababase.
+This is Blog engine Publify plugin.
+Convert Publify Database from MovableType Dababase.
 Use ActiveRecord.

 * [GitHub Publify](https://github.com/fdv/publify)